alexa/avs-device-sdk/README.md

 * `make integration` is currently not available for Android.
 In order to run integration tests on Android, you'll need to manually upload the test binary file along with any input file.
 At that point, the adb can be used to run the integration tests.
 * On Raspberry Pi running Android Things with HDMI output audio, beginning of speech is truncated when Alexa responds to user text-to-speech (TTS).
 * When the sample app is restarted and the network connection is lost, the Reminder TTS message does not play.
 Instead, the default alarm tone will play twice.
+* ServerDisconnectIntegratonTest tests have been disabled until they can be updated to reflect new service behavior.
+* Devices connected before the Bluetooth CA is initialized are ignored.